Arsenic

 Several arsenic compounds are highly toxic to humans and classified as carcinogenic, teratogenic and mutagenic.

-Toxicity has also been demonstrated for birds, aquatic and terrestrial organisms.
+Toxicity has also been demonstrated for aquatic and terrestrial organisms.
 Arsenic is accumulated by aquatic organisms (bioaccumulation).
 Biomagnification in the food web can not be ruled out.

 Search data